AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/synergy/operating-synergy.md

 ![Video Multi View Window laout options](/docs/images/Video-Multi-View-Window-laout-options.png)

-You must have the **"Automatic NDI preview"** option enabled for the Ai server in the [Synergy Settings](setting-up.md#synergy-setup) window for this to work.
+You must have the <strong>"Automatic NDI preview"</strong> option enabled for the Ai server in the [Synergy Settings](setting-up.md#synergy-setup) window for this to work.

 The NDI streams used for video preview can use a lot of network